ckcr4lyf/torrent-stats/README.md

 # torrent-stats
-Powerful command line program to retrieve peer list from UDP trackers using multithreading

-torrent-stats is a high performance program to query UDP trackers and retrieve extensive peer lists with IP addresses of those who are downloading / uploading.
+torrent-stats is a high performance program to query UDP trackers and retrieve extensive peer lists with IP addresses of those who are downloading / uploading a particular torrent.
 It can also retrieve stats pertaining to Seeds, Completed downloads, and Leechs.
-It makes use of C sockets and C++11 threads to send hex payloads to the tracker, ensuring maximum performance.
+It makes use of C sockets and C++11 threads to send raw hex UDP packets to the tracker, ensuring maximum performance.

 ## Basic Usage